 #off-topic channel of Clojurians slack, Sean Corfield and I started to add more features to Chlorine.
 We found issues, made PRs, added REBL support, and as he’s a fan of “spartan tooling” (no external dependencies at all), I was able to test the plug-in on an environment that’s completely different from mine (I’m a fan of Compliment, Orchard, clojure.tools.namespace’s refresh, and so on).
 To accommodate different workflows I made an addition where you can configure Chlorine using custom code from

 init.js) file on Atom.
-He also added lots of different support for REBL using this extension method, so I’m thinking if it would be better to simply the “old versions” of REBL from Chlorine.
+He also added lots of different support for REBL using this extension method, so I’m thinking if it would be better to simply remove the “old versions” of REBL from Chlorine.

 Also, after lots of conversations with multiple people, I decided some non-roadmaps: for example, in the beginning I was thinking if it would be possible to append libraries like refactor-nrepl, Orchard, Compliment, when connecting to the REPL.
 In the end, I decided against it – first because it’s Clojure-only, and second (and most important) is that I found out that more people are using Chlorine connected to production environments as some kind of “remote debug tool”, so injecting dependencies on it is a big no-go.
 So, no magic, telemetry, “code injection” in any way is going to happen on Chlorine – ever.
 It will also have no “jack-in” process for the same reason, and others more.